 Today the College seeks to extend the legacy of George McLaurin and others by providing the best possible education for its students, as explicitly stated in the College's mission "to promote inquiry and practices that foster democratic life and that are fundamental to the interrelated activities of teaching, research and practice in the multidisciplinary field of education."

 In 2005, the College celebrated its 75th anniversary.
 To honor its rich history, an Alumni Hall of Fame was established and the annual Celebration of Education honored "75 Who Made a Difference," the inaugural class of hall of fame inductees.
 Each year, College alumni honored during the Celebration will deservedly join this important roll call of individuals who have helped to firmly establish and carry on the College's tradition of excellence.

 The College offers degree programs that prepare professional educators for the classroom as well as for careers in diverse fields such as administration, counseling, literacy and advocacy.
-Educational programs are accredited and approved by the National Council for Accreditation of Teacher Education, Oklahoma State Department of Education and American Psychological Association as well as several professional associations for specific subject areas.
+Educational programs are accredited and approved by the Council for the Accreditation of Educator Preparation, Oklahoma State Department of Education and American Psychological Association as well as several professional associations for specific subject areas.